Kuadrant/multicluster-gateway-controller/docs/proposals/provider-agnostic-dns-health-checks.md

 * Current status of the defined health checks is visible to the end user

 ### Nongoals
-* Ability for the health checks to reach endpoints in private networks
+* Ability for the health checks to reach endpoints in separate private networks
 * Transparently keep support for other health check providers like Route53
+* Having health checks for wildcard listeners

+## Use-cases
+* As a gateway administrator, I would like to define a health check that each service sitting behind a particular listener across the production clusters has to implement to ensure we can automatically respond, failover and mitigate a failing instance of the service

 ## Proposal